drewcauchi77/fe-ex/README.md

 ## Project Overview

-This project allows the end-user to create a project and connect the video camera.
-Whilst the feed is running, specific frames can be taken.
-The feed can then be stopped and the frames taken can be analysed, deleting the ones that are deemed useless or mistakenly taken.
-The user can also created 1 or more tags to each frame.
-The user can also go back to previous projects, open and delete them.
+This project enables end-users to create a project and connect a video camera.
+While the video feed is active, specific frames can be captured for later analysis.
+Users can stop the feed, review the captured frames, and delete any that are unnecessary or taken in error.
+Additionally, users can tag frames and manage previous projects, including the ability to open and delete them.

 ## Technologies/Dependencies Used

-- Vue3
+- Vue3: Core framework
-- Vue Router
+- Vue Router: Routing management
-- Typescript
+- TypeScript: Programming language
-- Pinia for our state management system
+- Pinia: State management system
-- Cypress for e2e testing
+- Cypress: End-to-end and unit testing
-- Quasar for component building and styling
+- Quasar: Component building and styling
-- Prettier for code formatting
+- Prettier: Code formatting
-- EsLint for error discovery
+- ESLint: Error checking
-- Vite for project building tooling
+- Vite: Build tooling

 ## Setup and Installation

-1. Extract the zip file provided
+1. Unzip the provided file.
-2. Navigate to the extracted folder, now the project directory
+2. Change directory to the project folder.
-3. Run `npm install` to install all the related dependencies of the project
+3. Execute `npm install` to install dependencies.
-4. Server the application by running `npm run dev`
+4. Start the application locally by running `npm run dev`.
-5. This will run the application locally

 ## Project Structure

-- `/cypress`: Contains all the e2e testing to simulate a running project from start to finish mainly project creation and previous project handling
+- `/cypress`: Includes end-to-end tests and settings for unit tests.
-- `/public`: Includes all the assets that we need for the project like images, icons and fonts
+- `/public`: Stores assets such as images, icons, and fonts.
-- `/src`: All the logic of our application is here
+- `/src`: Contains all application logic.
-- `/src/assets`: Styling for the application together with Quasar configuration is placed here
+  - `/src/assets`: Includes styling and Quasar configurations.
-- `/src/components`: All the components are in Vue3, split in different folders according for re-usability - most of the logic is here
+  - `/src/components`: Vue3 components organised by reusability.
-- `/src/components/__tests__`: Cypress component/unit tests are located here
+  - `/src/components/__tests__`: Cypress component and unit tests.
-- `/src/definitions`: All the interfaces we require to strongly type our projects (usually also a types.ts file is included)
+  - `/src/definitions`: Type definitions and interfaces for strong typing.
-- `/src/router`: All the routes created through Vue Router for our project, each path is a view located in `/src/views`
+  - `/src/router`: Manages routes created with Vue Router.
-- `/src/stores`: Our Pinia stores, we only need project store for our current application
+  - `/src/stores`: Contains Pinia stores, with a primary focus on the project store.
-- `/src/views`: All the pages called as routes - components are imported on the pages as needed and minimal logic is included here
+  - `/src/views`: Represents pages accessed via routes; minimal logic is present.
-- `/src/App.vue`: Holds the template of our views - the root of our application
+  - `/src/App.vue`: The application's root template.
-- `/src/main.ts`: Responsible to setup all our plugins and to initialise the root component
+  - `/src/main.ts`: Initialises plugins and the root component.
-- `/index.html`: Our application entry point
+- `/index.html`: Entry point of the application.

 ## Run Project

-Run the following command to start the project in development mode:
+To launch the project in development mode, run:

 ```sh
 npm run dev